MichaelCurrin/learn-to-code/en/topics/scripting_languages/C/README.md

 - There are no classes.
 There is no string type (though you can have an array of characters).
 There is no boolean - instead you use `0` for false and `1` for true.
 - It makes use of pointers - a function can operate on a pointer of a variable and modify it in place, without making a copy of the value which would use extra memory.
 - Extensions:
-    - `.c` source code file.
+    - `.c` - source code file.
-    - `.h` header file.
+    - `.h` - header file.
 It may contain constants, function prototypes and external variable definitions.
-    - `.o` compiled object file.
+    - `.o` - compiled object file.
+    - `.so` - shared object file.

 ## Resources